 In all our homes, the entrance, lounge and dining rooms are communal.
 Medically trained staff assist residents with a variety of nursing needs and also promote independence wherever possible.

 A number of specialist facilities including bath aids, condition specific beds, special air pressure relieving equipment, passenger lifts and wheelchair access ensure comfort and mobility within the home.
 Our nursing staff are highly trained and update their nursing skills and practice by taking part in ongoing training supported by Park Homes to ensure the very highest standards of nursing care is delivered.
-We offer a person centred approach to care and this allows for the care to be as individual as your needs.
-Our group clinician audits nursing practice, maintaining consistency in standards and quality and introduces the best research based practice wherever possible.
+We offer a person centered approach to care and this allows for the care to be as individual as your needs.
+Our group clinician audits nursing practice, maintaining consistency in standard and quality and introduces the best research based practice wherever possible.

 EMI Care with Nursing

 Dementia can cause distress for both the individual and their families.
 Our goal is to create an atmosphere which is calm, relaxed and re-assuring.
-We achieve this thorough understanding of life histories; developing well trained staff; having positive communications; routines with meaning; family involvement and good orientation of the building
+We achieve this through understanding of life histories; developing well trained staff; having positive communications; routines with meaning; family involvement and good orientation of the building

 Residents are encouraged to retain familiar routines, habits and lifestyle so that life has meaning.
 Research has shown that unusual behavior in old age is often exaggerated examples of normal behavior from earlier phases of life.
 By building a deep personal relationship it is frequently possible to understand the whole person and develop activities accordingly.